scott-huberty/eyelinkio/docs/roadmap.rst

     reading other sample fields, such as head position, velocity, etc. This shouldn't be too difficult, but we will want to add a way to specify which fields to read in the API.

+- **Transfer this library to an organization**:
+    I created this library under my personal GitHub account, but if it gains traction we can create an organization for it, so that other developers can have push access to the repository, access to the CI's etc.

 - **EDF Message string representation**:
     The current implementation represents the